Drugs Affecting Heart Rate

 Beta-blockers

-The beta-blockers work by inhibiting sympathetic stimulation on the heart to reduce the heart rate and force of contraction, reducing cardiac demand for oxygen.
+These drugs are antagonists of beta receptors.
+They inhibit sympathetic stimulation of the heart to reduce both the heart rate and the force of contraction, reducing cardiac demand for oxygen.

-They give a sustained reduction in peripheral vascular resistance and decreases renin release.
+They also have secondary effects of causing a sustained reduction in peripheral vascular resistance and inhibiting renin release.

 Side effects